 Who this research is for

-As the first comprehensive baseline study of AI in humanitarian work, this research provides essential insights for practitioners, leaders, partners, funders, and collaborators navigating AI adoption and digital transformation decisions.
+As the first comprehensive baseline study of AI in humanitarian work, published in August 2025, this research provides essential insights for practitioners, leaders, partners, funders, and collaborators navigating AI adoption and digital transformation decisions.

 Explore the insights